Six hours of paralysis: Inside Trump’s failure to act after a mob stormed the Capitol

 “These are the things and events that happen when a sacred landslide election victory is so unceremoniously & viciously stripped away from great patriots who have been badly & unfairly treated for so long,” Trump wrote.
 “Go home with love & in peace.
 Remember this day forever!”

 Thirteen minutes later, at 6:14 p.m., a perimeter was finally established around the Capitol.
-At about 8 p.m., more than six hours after the initial breach, the Capitol was declared secure.
+About 8 p.m., more than six hours after the initial breach, the Capitol was declared secure.

 The following evening, on Thursday, Trump released another video, the closest advisers say he is likely to come to a concession speech.